ArmandoHerra/VCWF-Template/README.md

 ---

 ## Basic Install Instructions:

+- There are two ways of getting this repository working with the kitchen sink app that is already configured into the template:

+    - Use `npm run init` inside the template_src/ directory, just wait for all the dependencies to install, the code to be built, the cordova platforms to be added to the project and the browser to respond to the script.

+- The other step by step way of getting the repository working:
     1. Clone this repository.
     2. Using the terminal navigate into the template_src directory.
     3. Run `npm install` inside the template_src directory.
     4. Run `npm run build` after the previous command.
     5. Run `cordova platform add android browser ios`.
     6. You are ready to run the ios apps from Xcode, Android apps using `npm run dev:android` while having an Android device connected and developing directly in the browser using `npm run dev:browser`.
-7. **Another script that exists to get the repository ready and running a browser version of the Kitchen Sink app is using `npm run init`, just wait for all the dependencies to install, the code to be built, the cordova platforms to be added to the project and the browser to respond to the script.**

 ---